 Eating well-done steak may lead to a higher risk of diabetes and symptoms related to Alzheimer’s, according to a new study.

-The study, conducted at the Icahn School of Medicine at Mount Sinai in New York, found that when certain foods are browned or blackened, they develop a type of glycotoxin, a compound that was shown to cause insulin resistance, which precedes diabetes, and memory and cognitive problems closely related to dementia.
+, conducted at the Icahn School of Medicine at Mount Sinai in New York, found that when certain foods are browned or blackened, they develop a type of glycotoxin, a compound that was shown to cause insulin resistance, which precedes diabetes, and memory and cognitive problems closely related to dementia.

 The first experiment controlled the diets of lab mice — one group was fed a Westernized diet rich in a specific glycotoxin called advanced glycation end products (AGE), and another group was fed a low-AGE diet.
 The high-AGE diet caused mice to develop a build-up of a protein called amyloid in their brains, which caused them to develop cognitive and movement problems associated with dementia — the changes were not seen in the low-AGE diet mice.

 The second part of the research looked at 93 healthy humans over the age of 60.
 Over nine months, the individuals with higher levels of AGEs in their system experienced higher instances of cognitive decline as well as insulin resistance.